Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_opti_tutorial/index.rst

 --------------------------------------------------------------------

 During optimization, a huge dataset of BSPM designs and information related to their performance is created.
-It is important to save this data for post-processing and to resume optimization in case it terminates prematurely due to unforseen errors.
-The base ``DataHandler`` provided within ``mach_opt`` implements the basic functionalities for optimization data handling, including saving and loading data using
+It is important to save this data as the optimization runs so that one can resume the optimization in case it terminates prematurely due to unforseen errors.
+This data is also useful for post-processing after an optimization is complete.

-``Pickle``, extracting Pareto optimal designs etc. However, it might be desirable to add other functionalities, especially for selecting candidate designs for further investigation.
+The base ``DataHandler`` provided within ``mach_opt`` implements the basic functionalities for optimization data handling, including saving and loading data using ``Pickle`` and extracting Pareto optimal designs.
+Depending on the optimization, one may need to add additional functionality, especially for selecting candidate designs for further investigation.
 This can be achieved by inheriting the ``mach_opt`` ``DataHandler`` class and adding the methods required for candidate design selection and extraction.

 The ``my_data_handler.py`` file in ``examples/mach_opt_examples/bspm_opt`` folder provides an example implementation of a custom ``DataHandler`` class.
-Update the import statements as shown below.
+Copy this file to your working directory and update the import statement as shown below.

 .. code-block:: python